kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 [Cloudflare](https://www.cloudflare.com/) provides free service for individuals.
 If you trust them to proxy your traffic and serve as your DNS provider, you can let them handle issuance of your SSL/TLS certs as well.

-Once you've enrolled your domain and added a DNS record for your bitwarden_rs instance, log into the Cloudflare dashboard and select `SSL/TLS`, then `Origin Server`.
-Generate an origin certificate (you can select a validity period up to 15 years) and configure bitwarden_rs to use it.
+Once you've enrolled your domain and added a DNS record for your vaultwarden instance, log into the Cloudflare dashboard and select `SSL/TLS`, then `Origin Server`.
+Generate an origin certificate (you can select a validity period up to 15 years) and configure vaultwarden to use it.
 If you've selected the 15-year validity period, you won't have to renew this origin certificate for the foreseeable future.

-Note that the origin certificate is used only to secure communications between Cloudflare and bitwarden_rs.
+Note that the origin certificate is used only to secure communications between Cloudflare and vaultwarden.
 Cloudflare will automatically handle issuance and renewal of the certificate used for communicating between clients and Cloudflare.

-Also, if you're using the Rocket HTTPS server built into bitwarden_rs, make sure to select `RSA` as the private key type for the origin certificate, as Rocket doesn't currently support ECC/ECDSA certs.
+Also, if you're using the Rocket HTTPS server built into vaultwarden, make sure to select `RSA` as the private key type for the origin certificate, as Rocket doesn't currently support ECC/ECDSA certs.